CURRENT NEWS: March 21, 2016

-Rose Solari is the author of two full-length collections of poems, Orpheus in the Park and Difficult Weather, as well as the multi-media play Looking for Guenevere, an Arthurian retelling.
+Rose Solari is the author of three full-length collections of poems, The Last Girl, Orpheus in the Park, and Difficult Weather, as well as the multi-media play Looking for Guenevere, an Arthurian retelling.
 A Secret Woman is her first novel.

-Rose currently serves onthe Advisory Panel Centre of the Centre for Creative Writing, Kellogg College, Oxford, England.
-She is at work on a critical study of 20th century British and American poetry as well as a new collection of poems.
+Rose currently serves onthe Advisory Panel of the Centre for Creative Writing, Kellogg College, Oxford, England.
+She is at work on a critical study of 20th century British and American poetry as well as a new novel.